HANDBOOK OF ADHESIVE BRIDGES

 • no signs of periodontal disease in the mouth at age 40

-• This rendered the choice of central incisors feasible.
+• This rendered the choice of central incisors feasible where ordinarily one might shy away from their use.

 TREATMENT RENDERED

-Hemostasis was achieved using Hemostatic Etch and Retraction Cord and cementation with a durable opaque cement took place under proper conditions of isolation
+Hemostasis in the insertion into a fresh surgical field was achieved using Hemostatic Etch and Retraction Cord .
+Cementation with the very durable Panavia F2.0 opaque cement took place under proper conditions of isolation

-• The patient suffered no pain from these procedures and was very pleased with the result, despite the compromise of pontic size discrepancy .
-The pontics are flossable because floss passes under the rounded anti-rotation dimple set against the cuspids.
+• The patient suffered no pain from these procedures and was very pleased with the result, despite the built-in compromise of pontic size discrepancy His pontics are flossable because floss passes under the rounded anti-rotation dimple set against the cuspids.

 • He reports that his friends could not believe the teeth were not real.